referefz/HTB-Writeups/README.md

 > **⚠️ Disclaimer:** All reports here are for educational purposes only.
 The goal is to document technical skills and understand how vulnerabilities work in order to better protect systems.
 >
 ---
-Documented with 💜 by The Inquirer, Reef
+Created with 💜 by the inquirer, Reef

 *Last Updated: 2026-04-29*